mohammedasker/100-days-of-code/r1-log.md

 ### R2D6 - Oct 26 2019

 I started a new project called Readwits which is basically a book find web app.
 I added a layout for the app and it looks good for now.
 The resl meat of the challenge will begin tomorrow.

+### R2D7 - Oct 27 2019

+I prepared a plans for building my project and it appears it's going to be super duper hard.
+I read some people codes, so this should help me to create a foundation for my project.